 Her next step was to clean out the house with 69 years’ worth of stuff in a home that they lived in for 45 years, with about 30 of those years deferred maintenance.
 They needed to clean it out, have a sale for extra income, and get it on the market as fast as possible.
 Thankfully, Debbie knew a client who had an estate sale business.
 They were able to assist with sorting, pricing, running the sale, and hauling everything away for Debbie and afterwards; it was a blessing to say the least!

 In between all this, Debbie had to see an attorney for lack of a WILL and go through the probate process.
-This involved ordering death certificates, making funeral arrangements, ensuring Debbie’s uncle was taken care of with proper clothing, bedding, snacks, visits to doctor appointments, etc. Adult family homes usually do not provide anything but the care.
+This involved ordering death certificates, making funeral arrangements, ensuring Debbie’s uncle was taken care of with proper clothing, bedding, snacks, visits to doctor appointments, etc. Adult family homes usually do not provide anything else's but the care.
 She even had to make arrangements to have his toenails clipped by a nurse and pay extra for that!

 With very little income and savings, Debbie knew the house needed to be sold and quickly.
 After the estate sale came the house cleaner.
 She was able to put the home on the market quickly and sold “As Is” in 3 days, all cash.
 After most everything was taken care of and she knew that he would have enough money to last at least 2 years – she could breathe again.